ihmeuw-demographics/paperTemplate/README.md

 and moves a lot of excess code out of the Rmarkdown file.
 Minimizing the amount of code in Rmarkdown files makes it easier to read and focus on the text and structure.

+*If figures take a long time to compile*, it may be more appropriate to have tables and figures code export `.csv`  and `.jpg` files, which are then included in the Rmarkdown scripts without needing to be recompiled from scratch.